 Students who do not have access to their high school transcripts or studied outside the U.S. can take the Guided Self-Placement, which is available in our website.
 It will take about 5-10 business days for students to receive an email with their English and Math placement recommendation.

-You can also chat with a Counselor online during the Assessment Center drop-in service hours.
+You can also chat with a Counselor Counseling Center.

 What is the next step for me while I wait for my placement recommendation?

-If you are a NEW student at SAC, complete the new student orientation on WebAdvisor:
+If you are a NEW student at SAC, complete the new student orientation on Self-Service.

 Steps to complete online orientation: